Designing Secure Systems

 Prerequisites and Restrictions:

-This course is targeted towards senior undergraduate students.
-First year graduate students are also welcome to attend.
+This course is for seniors and graduate students who wish to develop a background in security.
 Previous exposure to security is not required..

 There is no required textbook for the class.
 The Sample Reading books are recommended.